TurboLabIt/StartTileBackup/README.md

+#  ⚠️ DO NOT USE!
+This script is INCOMPATIBLE with the current version of Windows and WILL [destroy your Start menu](https://github.com/TurboLabIt/StartTileBackup/issues/5).

 # StartTileBackup
 A simple batch script to backup and restore the Start menu tiles.
 Requires at least Windows 10 Fall Creators Update.